mickaelsilva/chewBBACA_deprecated/SchemaEvaluator/README.md

 `-l` Location/name of the final html output

+`--cpu` number of cpu to use, will be used for mafft and clustal

 `--log` (optional) number of alleles per locus plot will be ploted in log10 scale

 `-p` (optional) True if all alleles must be within threshold (default=False)